Aersaud/community-patches/linux511-tkg/README.md

 - amd-schedutil-fix.mypatch - Fixes: 41ea667227ba ("x86, sched: Calculate frequency invariance for AMD systems")
 Fixes: 976df7e5730e ("x86, sched: Use midpoint of max_boost and max_P for frequency invariance on AMD EPYC")

+- amd-fix-gpu-fan-regression-.mypatch - Fixes regression that is created from this patch.
+The problem is when controlling fans on an AMD gpu.
+Please see bug https://gitlab.freedesktop.org/drm/amd/-/issues/1408 for more information.